AndrewStanton94/drupal-test-site/README.md

 - Having read that cron only fires after the site is visited, what is the process for ensuring things run on time?
 Triggering it externally?
 - Should individual items be separated out into queues?

+### The future of hooks

+- Drupalise.me says there are now events and plugins in Drupal.
+How mature are these options and do you anticipate them replacing most/all hooks any time soon?